Divano-coder/bitcode/README.md

 - CSS custom properties
 - Flexbox

-### What I learned
+### What is about it

-This simple app help me to solve the little problem that when i writed the answer in a simple file .txt besides the anki screen, i needed a new white space to write the next answer and i lated much scrolling the page or erasing my last answer.
+This simple app helps me solve the small problem that, when I wrote the answer in a simple .txt file aside the Anki screen, I needed a new white space to write the next answer, and it took too long scrolling the page or erasing my last answer.

-That's because i develop this little app to help me for when a write one answer for anki question when i pass to the next one, i just push cltrl + enter y the answer is erased.
+That's because I developed this small app to help me.
+When I write an answer for an Anki question, as I move to the next one, I just press Ctrl + Enter, and the answer is erased.

-Now is very ease to me advance in my study.
+Now it's very easy for me to advance in my studies.

 ### Continued development

-I will continue very soon developing other kinds of apps, more complex and bigger every time, who help me to increase my experiance and capacity in this incredible tec world.
+I will continue developing other kinds of apps very soon, making them more complex and larger with each project.
+These apps will help me increase my experience and capacity in this incredible tech world.

 ## Author